Origami Salami

 Picture

-Calista Frederick-Jaskiewicz, Origami Salami Alpha, Pittsburgh, and award-winning, young origami artist Nathan Boerner, OS Beta, Cincinnati, join forces to fold 50 Eastern Dragons to donate as cool centerpieces for the Cincinnati Children's Hospital Gala, "Passport to Forever Asia," benefitting International Adoption Programs there.
+Calista Frederick-Jaskiewicz, Origami Salami, Pittsburgh, and award-winning, young origami artist Nathan Boerner, Origami Salami Cincinnati, join forces to fold 50 Eastern Dragons to donate as cool centerpieces for the Cincinnati Children's Hospital Gala, "Passport to Forever Asia," benefiting International Adoption Programs there.
 Each dragon, folded from duo black/red origami papers purchased from a shop in Japan, was table-auctioned at the event.
 Every one of those dragons took over 153 folding steps to create!
 Proceeds from our Origami Dragon Centerpieces topped $1,300!

 Nathan also folded 18 traditional cranes from gold metallic paper, decorated a table-top tree, and posted for silent auction in the Great Hall at our exhibit table.
 Winning bid: $130!